DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Problems, Assumptions, Hypotheses

-* We want to clarify problem statements that have given rise to the project in the first place
+* We want to clarify the problem statement that has given rise to the project in the first place as much as possible
-* We want to list the assumptions underlying those problem statements
+* We want to list the assumptions underlying the problem statement at the core
-* We then want to prioritize those assumptions in order to create hypotheses capable of testing them
+* We then want to prioritize those assumptions in order of risk.
+The riskiest assumptions will need to be validated first.
+* We will want to transform each assumption statement into a hypothesis statement.
+There are three elements to each hypothesis statement: Features, Personas, Outcomes
+  * We list all hoped for Outcomes
-* We want to define Personas as we see how Problem, Market and Product relate to each other in our particular case
+  * We detail Personas as we see how Problem, Market and Product relate to each other in our particular case
-* Feature brainstorming, the basis for our future "themes"
+  * We itemize Features, the basis for our future "themes" unifying the team and guaranteeing cross-collaboration around variously scoped sequences of related sprints.
+Which features will drive customer behavior towards the outcomes being sought?

-The MVP will be the minimum running product capable of testing the hypotheses and more detailed sub-hypotheses.
-Later iterations will break the hypotheses down into sub-hypotheses as the final testable MVP emerges.
+  * Once we have Features, Personas and Outcomes we are ready to fill out an hypotheses creation table, each row having the form "We will create <this Feature> for <this Persona> in order to achieve <this Outcome>.

+Optional tools that can help us achieve this are: the Problem Statement Template, the Business and User Assumptions Worksheet, the Personas template, the Hypotheses Creation Table, and finally the Hypothesis and sub-hypotheses templates.

+Remember, these are not hoops you are forced to jump through.
+They are proven methods for arriving at our goal of problem and market validation and preparation for the theme or sprint planning meeting.
+Use whatever actually helps in a given project.
+Check out the examples in this book and the associated workbooks.

 ### Problem Statement Template